-- The CSIR project is part of a programme called "IndiGen". - Though CSIR first sequenced an Indian genome in 2009, only now it has been able to scale up whole-genome sequencing and offer them to the public. - The driving motive of the project is to understand the extent of genetic variation in Indians, and learn why some genes linked to certain diseases based on publications in international literature does not always translate into disease. - Under "IndiGen", the CSIR drafted about 1,000 youth from a pool of about 5,000 and included representatives from every State and diverse ethnicities. - Every person whose genomes are sequenced would be given a report. - The participants would be informed if they carry gene variants that make them less responsive to certain classes of medicines. - The project involved the Hyderabad-based Centre for Cellular and Molecular Biology (CCMB), the CSIR-Institute of Genomics and Integrative Biology (IGIB). - The project ties in with a much larger programme Genome India project,
+- CSIR first sequenced an Indian genome in 2009, only now it has been able to scale up whole-genome sequencing and offer them to the public. - The driving motive of the project is to understand the extent of genetic variation in Indians, and learn why some genes linked to certain diseases based on publications in international literature doesn't always translate into disease. - Under "IndiGen", the CSIR drafted about 1,000 youth from a pool of about 5,000 and included representatives from every State and diverse ethnicities. - Every person whose genomes are sequenced would be given a report. - The participants would be informed if they carry gene variants that make them less responsive to certain classes of medicines. - The project involved the Hyderabad-based Centre for Cellular and Molecular Biology (CCMB), the CSIR-Institute of Genomics and Integrative Biology (IGIB) - The project ties in with a much larger programme Genome India project

-Genome India project:
+Genome India Project

-• It is funded by the Department of Biotechnology (DBT) to sequence at least 10,000 Indian genomes.
+- It is funded by the Department of Biotechnology (DBT) to sequence at least 10,000 Indian genomes. - The project will aim to make predictive diagnostic markers available for some priority diseases such as cancer and other rare and genetic disorders.